bocoup/web-platform-contribution-guide/src/bug-guide.rst

 Create a minimized test case for the bug.
 "Minimized" means that anything that can be removed *and still reproduce the bug*, should be removed.
 See `Reducing testcases <https://developer.mozilla.org/en-US/docs/Mozilla/QA/Reducing_testcases>`__ on MDN for a guide on how to do this when starting with a full web page.
-The test case at this point doens't need to be a proper WPT test, but it could be.
+The test case at this point doens't need to be a proper web-platform-tests test;
+we'll get to that `later on <#write-a-web-platform-tests-test>`__.
 Then load this test case in different browsers to see what the result is.

 If you get different results in different browsers, then that indicates that there is an interop bug.